Skip to main content

 Metadata in ARCHE is public and licensed under CC0.
 This allows for a wide dissemination, for example through external aggregators.
 For this means an OAI-PMH endpoint is in place.
 It delivers metadata in a variety of metadata formats and grouped in thematic sets.

-Formats for Long Term Preservation
+Formats for Long-Term Preservation #

 Due to the fact that ARCHE’s primary preservation strategy consists in performing migration of formats, only a defined set of data formats is accepted for archiving.
-The data formats have to be suitable for long term preservation, which implies a few key prerequisites.
+The data formats have to be suitable for long-term preservation, which implies a few key prerequisites.
 Suitable formats should be widely in use and, if possible, compliant with open and non-proprietary standards and, when applicable, be acknowledged by the respective research communities.
 Whenever a choice for encoding is possible UTF-8 without the byte order mark (BOM) should be chosen.

 A list of suitable formats grouped by file types is provided below.
-It is based on the “IT-Empfehlungen” by IANUS, which in turn take into account several international standards and recommendations, like e.g. the Guides to Good Practice by the Archaeology Data Service or the Sustainability of Digital Formats web site provided by the Library of Congress.
+It is based on the “IT-Empfehlungen” by IANUS, which in turn take into account several international standards and recommendations, like e.g., the Guides to Good Practice by the Archaeology Data Service or the Sustainability of Digital Formats web site provided by the Library of Congress.
 This list of formats is subject to change over time, because new formats will be developed and others will become obsolete.

 The list helps in informing depositors and curators to decide upon which formats to deposit and accept.
-Preferred formats are suitable for long term preservation.
+Preferred formats are suitable for long-term preservation.
 Accepted formats require conversion, which might be provided by ARCHE upon request.
 If file conversions become necessary, potential loss of information should be minimised.
 If lossless conversion into an open or recommended format cannot be achieved the original files will be kept together with the converted versions.

 Furthermore, files should not be password protected, encrypted or compressed in a lossy way.
-If files depend on references to other files, fonts or other external data, these objects should be deposited as well, or at least described in e.g. a plain text README file.
+If files depend on references to other files, fonts or other external data, these objects should be deposited as well, or at least described in e.g., a plain text README file.

 Exceptions are possible, but have to be carefully checked and decided on a case by case basis.
-One such exception can be raw data, as e.g. files produced by a measuring instrument.
+One such exception can be raw data, as e.g., files produced by a measuring instrument.

-See list with Formats for Long Term Preservation.
+See list with Formats for Long-Term Preservation.

-Roles and Responsibilities
+Roles and Responsibilities #

 Team members of ARCHE can be roughly divided into curation and technical staff with a coordinating member who manages team communication, meetings and oversees activities of both parties in respect to their compatibility.
 The team jointly provides documentation and user information about ARCHE.

 Curation staff represents the contact point for depositors.
 Curators receive data deposits and check data for consistency, accuracy, and suitability for preservation and re-use.
 They also help in enriching metadata to increase findability of data and convert the SIP into the AIP for ingestion into the system.
 On a more abstract level curation staff is also involved in developing the ontology and required vocabularies as well as in formulating the policies and legal texts.
-For the latter the legal department of the ÖAW can be consulted.
+For the latter the legal department of the OeAW can be consulted.

-Funding and Sustainability
+Funding and Sustainability #

 Curation and ingest of data from institutional depositors is enabled through respective fees based on the amount of work required.
-Furthermore, data deposits by individual depositors as well as further technical development of the ARCHE systems are covered by fundings of the ACDH-CH, which is a combination of a base state financing via the global budget of the Academy, and a mix of national and international third-party financed projects, either conducted directly by the institute or by a number of external cooperation partners
+Furthermore, data deposits by individual depositors as well as further technical development of the ARCHE systems are covered by fundings of the ACDH-CH, which is a combination of a base state financing via the global budget of the Academy, and a mix of national and international third-party financed projects, either conducted directly by the institute or by a number of external cooperation partners.

-Addressing Risks to Digital Continuity
+Addressing Risks to Digital Continuity #

 At ARCHE active work is put into ensuring digital continuity of archived data, i.e. its usability over time.
 Any changes of organisation, management processes or technology are monitored over time.
 Required actions will be planned and applied in a timely manner.